-- 8. Sections 3.1.1.1, Waterfront Communities, Identification, is hereby amended by deleting "150.0 metres" and replacing it with "150 metres" (3 occurrences). - 9.
-Section 3.1.1.1(3), Waterfront Communities, Identification, is hereby amended by adding the following wording to the end of the sentence:
+8. Sections 3.1.1.1, Waterfront Communities, Identification, is hereby amended by deleting "150.0 metres" and replacing it with "150 metres" (3 occurrences).

-",except that the waterfront setback and protection policies of this Plan shall continue to apply."

-- 10. Section 3.1.1.2, Waterfront Communities, Identification, is hereby amended by adding the word "Communities" after the word "Waterfront" in the second sentence. - 11.
-Section 3.1.1.4, Waterfront Communities, Identification, is hereby amended by adding the word "Communities" after the word "Waterfront", and by adding the following wording to the end of the sentence:

-", except that the Waterfront Communities policies shall prevail in the event of a conflict between policies."

-- 12. Section 3.1.3.1, Waterfront Communities, Permitted Uses, is hereby amended by adding the word "Communities" after the word "Waterfront". - 13.
-Section 3.1.4.1, Waterfront Communities, General Policies is hereby amended by adding the word "Communities" after the word "Waterfront". - 14.
-Section 3.1.4.2, Waterfront Communities, General Policies is hereby amended by deleting the first sentence. - 15.
-Section 3.1.4.3, Waterfront Communities, General Policies is hereby amended by replacing the word "Area" in the first sentence with the word "Communities".
+- 9. Section 3.1.1.1(3), Waterfront Communities, Identification, is hereby amended by adding the following wording to the end of the sentence: - ", except that the waterfront setback and protection policies of this Plan shall continue to apply." - 10.
+Section 3.1.1.2, Waterfront Communities, Identification, is hereby amended by adding the word "Communities" after the word "Waterfront" in the second sentence. - 11.
+Section 3.1.1.4, Waterfront Communities, Identification, is hereby amended by adding the word "Communities" after the word "Waterfront", and by adding the following wording to the end of the sentence: - ", except that the Waterfront Communities policies shall prevail in the event of a conflict between policies." - 12.
+Section 3.1.2.(4), Waterfront Objectives, is hereby amended by adding the word "appreciable" before the phrase "adverse impact". - 13.
+Section 3.1.2.(6), Waterfront Objectives, is hereby amended by adding the word "appreciable" replacing the word "additional". - 14.
+Section 3.1.3.1, Waterfront Communities, Permitted Uses, is hereby amended by adding the word "Communities" after the word "Waterfront". - 15.
+Section 3.1.4.1, Waterfront Communities, General Policies is hereby amended by and adding the word "Communities" after the word "Waterfront". - 16.
+Section 3.1.4.2, Waterfront Communities, General Policies is hereby amended by deleting the first sentence. - 17.
+Section 3.1.4.3, Waterfront Communities, General Policies is hereby amended by replacing the word "Area" in the first sentence with the word "Communities". - 18.
+Section 3.1.4.4, Waterfront Communities, General Policies is hereby amended by replacing the words "boat houses" in the fourth sentence with the word "boathouses". - 19.
+Section 3.1.4.5, Waterfront Development General Policies, is hereby amended by deleting it in its entirety and replacing it with the following: - "3.1.4.5 One sleeping cabin per lot may be permitted in the Waterfront Communities as an accessory use to a permitted residential use, provided the sleeping cabin meets the specific requirements set out in the Zoning By-law for such a use.
+Sleeping cabin shall not have any cooking facilities or plumbing.
+The Zoning By-law will contain provisions which limit the size of sleeping cabins to ensure that they are clearly incidental to the main